alfen-yu/NoteTakingAppFlutter/notes.md

 2. Dev Development aren't added when the app is shipped and released, they are only in the development mode.

+3. __Path Provider__ allows us to retrieve the path from the sandboxes of mobile phones that are at the kernel-level. __Path__ provides us to utilize and work with those paths.

 ## Practical

 1. If the UI gets stuck on a white screen or not running properly.
     - ```flutter clean```
     - ```flutter run --debug```

+2. If you want some specific function from a library we can use the show command ```import 'package:xxx/xxx.dart show abc'```

 ## Commands

 1. ```flutter pub add test --dev``` // to add tests to your flutter application
+2. ```flutter pub add xxx``` for adding a new package